Saddle fit - Western compared to English Part 1

 So the shape of an English tree is more important for the rider and modifed for the horse, while the shape of a Western tree is modified for the rider but critical for the fit to the horse.

 English saddle trees have thin, narrow points that come down the side of the horse with panels beneath them.
-While the shoulder blades may slip under the panels, they will not likely slip under the points, and therefore the points of an English tree need to be set back a bit from the shoulder blades to allow for proper movement.
+While the shoulder blades may slip under the panels, they may not slip under the points, and therefore the points of an English tree need to be set back a bit from the shoulder blades to allow for proper movement.

 However, in both cases, it is the position of the saddle tree that determines the proper position of the saddle, not the rigging position, cinch/girth position, rider position, cantle position etc.